calmm-js/documentation/introduction-to-calmm.md

 ```

 for composable lenses `a_to_b` and `b_to_c` and abstract mutable `a`.
 This just
-basically means that everything will work as one should expect.
+basically means that everything will work, or compose, as one should expect.

 #### Editable lists